leoncvlt/blinkist-scraper/README.md

   password             The password to log into your premium Blinkist account

 optional arguments:
-  -h, --help           show this help message and exit
+  -h, --help           show this help message and exit --language {en,de}   The language to scrape books in - either 'en' for
-  --cooldown COOLDOWN  Seconds to wait between scraping books, and downloading
+                       english or 'de' for german (default en) --match-language     Skip scraping books if not in the requested language (not all book are avaible in german, default false) --cooldown COOLDOWN  Seconds to wait between scraping books, and downloading audio files.
-                       audio files.
 Can't be smaller than 1 (default 1)
   --headless           Start the automated web browser in headless mode.
 Works